63 Notable alumni of

 -

-Benjamin Corey Cunningham is a former American football running back.
-He played college football at Middle Tennessee State and was signed by the St. Louis Rams as an undrafted free agent in 2013.
+Benjamin Corey Cunningham is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Middle Tennessee Blue Raiders and was signed by the St. Louis Rams as an undrafted free agent in 2013.

 -